Christian Bueger

 Christian Bueger is Professor of International Relations at the Department of Political Science, University of Copenhagen where he leads the Ocean Infrastructures Research Group and the Copenhagen Ocean Hub.
 He is also an honorary professor of the University of Seychelles, one of the directors of the SafeSeas network on maritime security, and a research fellow at the UN Institute for Disarmament Research (UNIDIR).

-Professor Bueger is the author, co-author and editor of several books and over 190 articles on global governance, international theory, expertise, and global ocean politics.
+Professor Bueger is the author, co-author and editor of several books and over 200 articles on international security, global governance, international theory, expertise, and global ocean politics.
 His most recent book is Understanding Maritime Security (Oxford University Press, 2024, with Tim Edmunds).
 In his current grant funded projects he is studying global ocean politics and maritime security with a focus on European Seas, the Indian Ocean, and the Indo-Pacific.
 His research has been funded, among others, by the UK’s Economic and Social Research Council (ESRC), the British Academy, the Leverhulme Trust Fund, the Danish Ministry of Foreign Affairs (DANIDA) and the Velux Foundation.
 In 2013 he was recipient of an ESRC Future Research Leader Award.

 He was the lead editor (Europe) of the European Journal of International Security (Cambridge UP) from 2014 to 2019, and the founding editor of piracy-studies.org – the research portal for maritime security (until 2019).
 Actively combining research with practical work he regularly acts as consultant, expert and trainer, as well as speaker at conferences on international politics, maritime security and transport security.
-His research has featured in different media, including, Al Jazeera, ITV, The Guardian, Africa Renewal, or Wall Street Journal.
+His research has featured in different media, including, Al Jazeera, Der Spiegel, ITV, The Guardian, or Wall Street Journal.

 He obtained his PhD in Political and Social Sciences from the European University Institute, Florence, Italy (2010).
 During his PhD studies, he was a visiting researcher at Cornell University and a research assistant to the European Report on Development 2009.
 He graduated as a Diplom-Politologe from the Goethe University Frankfurt am Main in 2002 and worked as a research assistant at the Institute for Social Research (IFS), Frankfurt am Main and the Peace Research Institute Frankfurt (HSFK) between 2002 and 2005.